Psychoholic/stashstuff/README.md

    - Merges all duplicate scenes into the destination
    - Sets MKV file as primary
    - Preserves all metadata and files

+### Scene Marker Cleanup Process

+1. **Scene Discovery**: Finds all scenes with markers, sorted by highest ID first
+2. **Marker Analysis**: For each scene, fetches all markers and groups them by time proximity
+3. **Overlap Detection**: Identifies markers that start within the configured time tolerance
+4. **Smart Deletion**:
+   - Keeps the marker with the lowest ID (typically oldest/first created)
+   - Deletes all other markers in the overlapping group
+   - Preserves marker metadata and tags

+5. **Batch Processing**: Processes scenes in configurable batches for system performance

 ### Scoring System